cph-cachet/research.package/README.md

 ## Current stage

+Currently the focus is on creating a consent flow with the Dart model and Flutter UI widgets.

-Currently we are designing and implementing the domain model for ResearchPackage.
+Also, we are designing and implementing the domain model for ResearchPackage.
 The package tries to follow the [ResearchStack](http://researchstack.org/) and [ResearchKit](http://researchkit.org/) patterns and namings.

 The main modules of the above mentioned libraries are: